 Game Drive in Conservancies

-It’s important to note that conservancies help maintain critical wildlife corridors that allow animals to move freely between different protected areas.
+Conservancies help maintain critical wildlife corridors that allow animals to move freely between different protected areas.
 They play a key role in preserving the rich biodiversity of the Amboseli ecosystem, protecting various species of flora and fauna.

 Sundowner at Gorge

-As with every safari, you want to end your adventure-filled days the best way – with a sundowner.
+As with every safari, you want to end your adventure-filled days the best way – with a sundowner!
 Every lodge will likely have its preferred spot, and for us, it was right next to a gorge.
 The sound of baboons in the distance, we had our own bar stocked with wine, cocktails, and beer – ready to be served.
 Our Maasai guide Lemaron was telling us stories and myths from his Maasai culture.
 Maasai culture is just something special and being in Amboseli makes it even easier to discover.

 Seeing the abundant herds of elephants roaming the plains, Mt.
 Kilimanjaro peaking through the clouds and sometimes, the roaring of hyenas and lions just makes this region so special.
 Amboseli is ideal for anybody looking for a convenient safari, right near Nairobi or Mombasa.